oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 For SSH address, fill in the node's public IPv4 address or internal SSH connection address.
 This address will be used for SSH connections and API connections.

 NAT port mapping prioritizes using the port IP for mapping.
 If no specific port IP is provided, the SSH address IP will be used for mapping.
 Neither needs to be a public IPv4 address.

+Node mode can be set to either a clean node or a node with existing instances.
+If you choose the latter, the system will automatically detect the existing instances on that node and generate the corresponding redemption codes in Redemption Code Management, bound to the current administrator by default.
+After switching to the regular user view, the imported existing instances will be visible.

 In the port field, fill in the port for SSH connection to the node.